-This tells WordPress that this is a plugin, who it’s by and what it does.
-Edit the details of the plugin and author as this is your plugin, not mine.
+This tells WordPress that this is a plugin, who the author is, and what the plugin does.
+Edit your plugin and author details to match.

-Now below that code add the function which will contain the analytics tracking code:
+Now below that code add the function that will contain the analytics tracking code:

 At the moment this is an empty function called

 wp_head hook, which means that its content will be output whenever WordPress encounters that hook, i.e. at the end of the

 <head> section on each page.

 The next step is to copy the tracking code to your function.
 Inside the function’s braces (and also inside the opening and closing PHP tags inside the braces), paste the tracking code you copied to your clipboard earlier.

 Your function will now look something like this: